 FCC radiofrequency limits in the United States are regulatory limits.
 They are used for compliance with federal rules for RF exposure from transmitters and devices.
 The framework is designed around established exposure models, technical measurement methods, and legal enforceability.

 That does not make FCC limits irrelevant.
 They are important for regulation and industry compliance.
+They help answer whether a transmitter or device meets a federal exposure rule.
 But they are not the same thing as a personal home-planning target for someone asking how to reduce avoidable close-range exposure in a bedroom or home office.

 Regulatory limits also tend to address defined exposure conditions.
 A homeowner’s practical question may be narrower: “Can I place this router somewhere better?”
 “Is this smart meter influencing the bed area?”
 “Is this device transmitting next to me all night?”
 Those questions can be worth asking even when a source is far below a legal limit.